 Pregnant moms preparing for breastfeeding

 New moms who are struggling to breastfeed

-Seasoned moms like me who had bad experiences of breastfeeding in the past and want to rebuild their confidence by taking an online breastfeeding course.
+Seasoned moms like me who had bad experiences of breastfeeding in the past, and want to rebuild their confidence by taking an online breastfeeding course.

-Doulas who want to gain some more knowledge on breastfeeding.
+Doulas who want an online breastfeeding class to gain some more knowledge on breastfeeding.